 To complete a NEW APPLICATION you must register in LaMED DashBoard.
 You will need a valid email address that you have immediate access to in order to complete registration.

-Fees must be paid via credit/debit card (Visa, MasterCard, American Express or Discover only) if applying online.
+Fees must be paid via credit/debit card (Visa, MasterCard, American Express or Discover only)

 We DO NOT accept credit card payments over the phone.

 ****We DO NOT ISSUE REFUNDS (unless you erroneously make multiple payments) If you are not sure which license to apply for, call (504) 568-6820 for clarification.
 (Refunds will not be issued for completing the incorrect application).